yinxiangshi/SMAPI/docs/technical/web.md

 To deploy updates:
 1. Deploy the web project using [AWS Toolkit for Visual Studio](https://aws.amazon.com/visualstudio/).
-2. If the MongoDB schema changed, delete the collections in the MongoDB database.
-(They'll be recreated automatically.)
+2. If the MongoDB schema changed, delete the MongoDB database.
+(It'll be recreated automatically.)